 Why does my cat stare at the wall after laser play?

 This is a sign of lingering frustration.
-Your cat's brain is still in "hunt mode" searching for the prey it never caught.
+Your cat's brain is still in "hunt mode", searching for the prey it never caught.
 Try ending sessions more deliberately with a physical toy catch, and consider shortening future sessions.
 If wall-staring becomes obsessive, take a break from laser pointers for a few weeks.

 Can I leave my cat alone with an automatic laser toy?

-Laser pointers are a bit like caffeine β great in moderation, problematic in excess, and entirely fine once you understand how to use them responsibly.
+Laser pointers are a bit like caffeine.
+Great in moderation, problematic in excess, and entirely fine once you understand how to use them responsibly.
 For cats like Zoe and Nala, a well-structured laser session followed by a good toy "kill" and a treat is the perfect afternoon energy reset.
 Get the ending right, and your cat will love you for it.